Fences are Fuses

 There are several strategies that can help mitigate the risk of having a wood fence.

-- Use noncombustible or low-flammable material instead of wood for the entire fence.
+• Use noncombustible material instead of wood for the entire fence.

-- Use noncombustible material for at least the 3- 5 feet of fencing that directly contacts your home.
+• Use noncombustible material for at least the first five feet of fencing that directly contacts your home.

 What?

-Steel siding on wood framing is an acceptable low risk option.
+Steel on wood framing is an acceptable low risk option.

-Fencing materials like vinyl and hard plastic composite are combustible and not eligible for Boulder County rebates.
+Fencing materials like vinyl and hard plastic composite are combustible and NOT eligible for Boulder County rebates.
+Check with your local municipality if rebuilding an entire fence for local code.

 Do You Know?